falaxx/FdF/README.md

 # FdF (FilDeFer)
 Introduction project to 42 graphic course.
-3D wireframe representation of a map.
+3D wireframe representation of a landscape.

 ## Description